All Episodes

 Well, go to the appendix.

-All 51 of the false representations are in my judgment incredibly significant.
+All 51 of the false representations are, in my judgment, incredibly significant.

 They went to that subsource and he said, Are you kidding me?

-We you know, we were just shooting the bull.
+You know, we were just shooting the bull.

-He should have told the president, we've just found out that this dossier is garbage.
+He should have told the president, we've just found out that this dossier is garbage, but he didn't do that.

 Instead, he continued to lie to the president and pursue the investigation against him.

-And as I point out in my book, Comey has now admitted privately to Congress, but I've read a transcript of it, that even when the special counsel was appointed in May of uh 2017, they still had no credible evidence.
+And as I point out in my book, Comey has now admitted privately to Congress, but I've read a transcript of it, that even when the special counsel was appointed in May of 2017, they still had no credible evidence.

-Every time Kimberly, I dig deeper, the angrier I get, the more outraged I am, and the more that I see the depth of of outright pure lying, corruption, abuse of power.
+Every time, Kimberly, I dig deeper, the angrier I get, the more outraged I am, and the more that I see the depth of outright pure lying, corruption, abuse of power, and the more that I feel that if we don't get this straightened out as a country, this is just going to happen again and again.

 We won't have a country.

-You don't have a rule of law if you have people that we entrust at this high level in the premier law enforcement agency in the world and the premier intelligence community in the world, and this is how how they act, and this is what they do because apparently they think they are smarter than we smelly Walmart shopping Trump supporters.
+You don't have a rule of law if you have people that we entrust at this high level in the premier law enforcement agency in the world and the premier intelligence community in the world.

-Well, don't forget either, and Greg just pointed out a really important point in the timeline that's also being somewhat overlooked and swept under the carpet here is if you go to May 2017, Comey's fired, and uh and at that time, remember Andy McCabe steps up and he elevates this into an investigation directly into the president.
+Well, don't forget either, and Greg just pointed out a really important point in the timeline that's also being somewhat overlooked and swept under the carpet here.

-And that is all the more remarkable given what Greg just noted that the FBI at that time had no additional evidence.
+And that is all the more remarkable given what Greg just noted, that the FBI at that time had no additional evidence.

 In fact, they had made no progress whatsoever in verifying anything in this dossier.